WithSecureLabs/tau-engine/README.md

 A rule is used to tag a document and is made up of three parts:
 - `detection`: the logic used to evaluate a document.
-- `true positive`: an example document that must evaluate to true for the given detection.
+- `true positives`: example documents that must evaluate to true for the given detection.
-- `true negative`: an example document that must evaluate to false for the given detection.
+- `true negatives`: example documents that must evaluate to false for the given detection.

 The detection block is made up of a condition, and identifiers.
 This allows for simple but expressive rules, below is a brief summary: